MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/32k-pages-optional-feature.md

 - Your Active Directory forest and domain is operational and free from replication errors.
 To learn more about replication errors, see [Diagnose Active Directory replication failures](/troubleshoot/windows-server/active-directory/diagnose-replication-failures).
 - All domain controllers are running Windows Server 2025 or later, and have a 32k page capable database.
 - Domain and forest functional levels are upgraded to Windows Server 2025 or later.
 To learn more about raising the functional levels, see [Raise Active Directory domain and forest functional levels](/troubleshoot/windows-server/active-directory/raise-active-directory-domain-forest-functional-levels).
 - Identify all your DCs hosting the Global Catalog (GC) and FSMO roles.
-Create and verify backups of theses Active Directory Domain Server domain controllers before making changes.
+Create and verify backups of these Active Directory Domain Services domain controllers before making changes.
-- Validate your backup software is compatible with the 32k pages database format by backing up and restoring a 32k page capable database in a test environment.
+- Validate your backup software is compatible with the 32k page database format by backing up and restoring a 32k page capable database in a test environment.

 ## Considerations